Images updated September 2019

 I chose to use the white square handles to make my selection slightly larger to highlight the face of my subject.
 I also decreased my feathering from the default 50 to a lower value.
 I did this within the respective slider, at the bottom of the radial filter menu:

 Now I'm ready to apply my effects.
 First, I reduce the exposure to make everything outside my selection darker and to keep the viewers attention inside the oval.
-Then, I reduce sharpness and clarity to slightly blur the same area.
-Notice that I take a subtle approach so that my intervention is not too obvious.
+Then, I reduce sharpness and clarity to slightly blur the same area (because there is already lens blur present, this simply makes everything creamier).
+Notice that I take a subtle approach to the remaining settings so that my intervention is not too obvious.
 I want my edits to naturally enhance the photo.

 Here is the final effect: